xebadevs/CurriculumMessiae/tasks.md

 # Navbar

-- Include FontAwesome or some icons library
+- Select better icons, not the FontAwesome ones

 - Create the navbar with the neccesary icons for every section and social media
     - Information